Tag Archive for: Medicine

 During the event, you’ll be able to:

-- Ask our students, faculty, and academic support staff your questions
+• Ask our students, faculty, and academic administrative staff your questions

-A few weeks after our Advanced Practice Nurses (APNs), it’s now our medical students’ turn to attend their graduation ceremony.
+A few weeks after our Advanced Practice Nurses (APNs) graduated, it’s now our medical students’ turn to attend their graduation ceremony.

 A ceremony traditionally held at the Jardin des Plantes

-Traditionally held at the Jardin des Plantes on the third weekend of September, this ceremony gives our students’ friends and families the chance to (re)discover the faculty through a private tour of the campus led by our faculty members, before cheering on our new graduates!
+Traditionally held at the Jardin des Plantes on the third weekend of September, this ceremony gives our students’ loved ones and families the opportunity to (re)discover the school through a private tour of the campus accompanied by our faculty members, before applauding our new graduates!

 A rite of passage into postgraduate medical studies

-The students attending this ceremony are completing their first two years of medical school (six years).
-They are now entering their third year of medical school and will begin their residency in one of the medical or surgical specialties, either in Montpellier or in other cities.
+The students attending this ceremony are completing their first two cycles of study (6 years).
+They are now entering the third cycle and will begin their residency in one of the medical or surgical specialties, either in Montpellier or in other cities.

 We wish them all the best in their future careers!
 Congratulations to everyone!